Welcome to the Woodridge Rotary Club, Inc.!

 Recycling Extravaganza on May 16th was Very Successful.
 Thank you to our organization partners, our volunteers, and to everyone who brought items to keep them out of landfills.

 Click Here for Flier of Items that were accepted in 2015.
 This list changes every year.
 Next year we will have a document shredder on-site.

 Rotary Club of Woodridge - 2015 Service Above Self Scholarship Award Winners

 The Rotary Club of Woodridge iis pleased to announce the winners of tts Service Above Self Scholarships for 2015.

-Alyssa Spikes from Downers Grove North High and Annie Rock from Downers Grove South High will be presented at the Woodridge Club's annual dinner and inductionof officers for the next year to be held on June 30.
-Each winner will receive a $2,000 award which recognizes exceptional community services performed by graduating high school student(s) pursuing higher education.
-The scholarships fund advanced educations at colleges, trade or technical schools.
+Alyssa Spikes (shown on right, below) from Downers Grove North High and Annie Rock (shown on left, below) from Downers Grove South High were presented to members at the Woodridge Club's annual dinner and induction of officers June 30, 2015.
+Each winner received a check for $2,000 award for their chosen college.
+This award recognizes exceptional community services performed by Woodridge graduating high school student(s) pursuing higher education.
+The scholarships fund advanced education at colleges, trade or technical schools.